infor-design/enterprise/src/components/bar-stacked/readme.md

 }
 ```

-Providing the data this will add an ID added to each bar.
+Providing the data this will add an ID added to each bar with `-bar` appended.
 In addition the related legend item will get the same id with `-legend` appended after it.

 - Please refer to the [Application Testability Checklist](https://design.infor.com/resources/application-testability-checklist) for general information.